 Theme two of the Music Strategy focuses on strengthening the structures to support those who guide and invest in creators.
-Through prioritising the sustainable growth of the music initiatives business sector. in this theme support entrepreneurialism, meaningful business development, professional development and sustainable career pathways within the sector.
+Through prioritising the sustainable growth of the music business sector, initiatives in this theme support entrepreneurialism, meaningful business development, professional development and sustainable career pathways within the sector.
 A range of initiatives are proposed within this theme including: